 Dr Myriam Hunter-Henin, Reader in Law & Religion and Comparative Law (UCL Laws), explores democratic decision-making during the Covid-19 pandemic.
 She is the author of Why Religious Freedom Matters for Democracy: Comparative Reflections from Britain and France for a Democratic Vivre Ensemble (Hart 2020).
-For all the tragic consequences they bring and the uncertainties they trigger, pandemics are also bearers of truth: they reveal the … Continue reading COVID-19: An Opportunity to Reinstate Democratic Deliberativeness
+Continue reading COVID-19: An Opportunity to Reinstate Democratic Deliberativeness

 Brexit, tactical voting, the unity of the United Kingdom… The 12 December election is like no other in many ways.
 Our colleagues from across UCL offer their thoughts on how to approach the first winter poll since 1923.